Coimbatore Vizha: History

 Coimbatore Vizha was initiated in 2009 by Shankar Vanavarayar.
 The event has grown in terms of supporting institutions, events and citizen participation.
 For the first edition, children from 30 schools accompanied by religious leaders visit various places of worship, promoting communal harmony and better understanding.

 In 2016 the 8th edition took place from 29 January to 4 February.
 In 2017 the 9th edition began on 27 January, with 50 partner organisations and 90 events.
 Kovai Paatu, an audio visual tribute for Coimbatore and Chippy the Mascot of the Coimbatore Vizha were announced.
-A robofest and ahelmet awareness rally were among the unique events for this edition.
+A robofest and a helmet awareness rally were among the unique events for this edition.
 In 2018 the 10th edition was held from 5-12 January, presenting 120 events.
 Open double decker bus rides of the city were a unique addition.
 Seven main streets of Coimbatore were designated as "vizha streets" (festival streets).
 Unique events included an "Ovia Sandhai" (Drawing bazaar) featuring around 100 artists and a mass city cleaning programme.

 The eleventh (2019) edition was held between 4-12 January.
 It featured 103 partners and 150 events.
 Key events include the Coimbatore Vizha parade, Eat street, Open quiz, heritage car show, movie festival, heritage walks, science and technology showcase, art and sporting events.